CGATOxford/UMI-tools/INSTALL.rst

 ----------------------

-This is the easiest way to install ``UMI-tools`` if you are already using either anaconda python or miniconda: all depednencies, whether they be python libraries or system libraries are automatically installed.
+This is the easiest way to install ``UMI-tools`` if you are already using either anaconda python or miniconda: all depedencies, whether they be python libraries or system libraries are automatically installed.
 You can also do all your installations in seperate isolated "environments" where installing new software will not affect packages in other